What Is Amazon EC2?

 To automatically distribute incoming application traffic across multiple instances, use Elastic Load Balancing.
 For more information, see Elastic Load Balancing User Guide.

 To monitor basic statistics for your instances and Amazon EBS volumes, use Amazon CloudWatch.
-For more information, see the Amazon CloudWatch Developer Guide.
+For more information, see the Amazon CloudWatch User Guide.

 To monitor the calls made to the Amazon EC2 API for your account, including calls made by the AWS Management Console, command line tools, and other services, use AWS CloudTrail.
 For more information, see the AWS CloudTrail User Guide.